COLON HYDROTHERAPY – COLONICS

 YES.
 Everything that comes into contact with the client is disposable – the pads they lay on, the shorts they wear (for privacy) and the speculum that allows the filtered water to travel in and the waste to travel out.
 Our therapist is I-ACT (International Association for Colon Hydrotherapy) trained and registered and meets the highest professional and ethical standards.
 You are in very safe hands.

 We space the sessions out depending on a client’s needs and availability to ensure that their system has a chance to re-balance.
-And yes, the procedure takes out good and bad bacteria.
-To replenish the good bacteria, we provide you with a strong probiotic after each session.
+Your safety and well-being are our primary concern.

 The first session is booked for 90 minutes so that the client has time to complete their initial paperwork and we have time to review it and the procedure with them and answer any questions they might have.
 Subsequent sessions are booked for 60 minutes unless advised otherwise.
 For example, some clients who have specific issues/physical impairments may require 90 minutes to be booked.